 - 11 Work-At-Home Jobs With a Steady Income - April 16, 2018

-Wish you could wave a magic wand and optimize your 401(k) to retire rich?
+Wish you could wave a magic wand and optimize your 401(k) ?
 These 7 surprisingly simple 401(k) tips come pretty close.

 As a Certified Financial Planner™, I’ve come across my share of 401(k) mistakes.
 The good news — most of these mistakes are easy to overcome (even if you know very little about investing).

 To help you with that, here’s 7 simple tips to optimize your 401(k).